Air entrainment: History

-Future directions
+Superabsorbent polymers as an alternative

 Superabsorbent polymers (SAP) have the potential to replace traditional air-entraining agents (AEAs) in concrete, as they can create stable pore systems that function similarly to air voids introduced by AEAs.
 SAP particles absorb water during mixing and form stable, water-filled inclusions in fresh concrete.
 As cement hydrates and undergoes chemical shrinkage, the pores of the hardening cement paste empty out their water content.
 The SAP particles then release their absorbed water to compensate for this shrinkage, effectively mitigating autogenous shrinkage and reducing the risk of cracking.
 These pores created by SAP act as voids similar to those generated by AEAs, improving freeze-thaw resistance and durability.
 Unlike AEAs, which may lose a portion of entrained air due to factors like long hauling durations or high ambient temperatures, SAP's pore system remains stable regardless of consistency, superplasticizer addition, or placement method.
 SAP is a reliable alternative for achieving controlled air entrainment in concrete construction.
 Using SAP instead of traditional AEAs, construction practitioners can enhance freeze-thaw resistance without worrying about losing a significant portion of entrained air bubbles during mixing or placement processes.